daos-stack/daos/docs/admin/pool_operations.md

 ```

-3. If we then try the same with 2 ranks/engines where bdev
+3. If we then try the same with bdev roles META and DATA are shared.
+Here we
-roles META and DATA are shared.
-Here we can illustrate how metadata overheads
+can illustrate how metadata overheads are accommodated for when the same
-are accommodated for when the same devices share roles (and will be used to
-store both metadata and data).
+devices share roles (and will be used to store both metadata and data).

 This is a snippet of the server config file engine section showing storage
 definitions with `bdev_roles` "meta" and "data" assigned to the same (single)